Governess of the Children of France

-The governess of the children of France (sometimes the Governess of the Royal Children) was an office at the royal French court during pre-Revolutionary France and the Bourbon Restoration.
+The governess of the children of France (gouvernante des Enfants de France; sometimes the governess of the royal children, gouvernante des enfants royaux) was an office in the French royal court in pre-Revolutionary France and during the Bourbon Restoration.
 As the head of the royal nursery, she was charged with the education of the children and grandchildren of the monarch.
 The holder of the office was taken from the highest-ranking nobility of France and was passed between female family members for much of its history by right of succession (survivance).
 The governess was supported by various deputies or under-governesses (sous gouvernantes) and oversaw a household consisting of dozens of servants and caregivers.

 The Livre qui contient tout ce qui peut interesser Madame la Gouvernante des Enfans de France et surintandante de Leurs Maisons (1704-44) is the primary written source on the office of the royal governess during the Bourbon dynasty.
 It is housed and digitized by the Bibliothèque nationale de France.
 The official court document serves as a manual for the governess and her deputies.
 It includes the etiquette, ceremonial procedures and daily responsibilities of the role in great detail.
 It also consists of household inventories of the royal nursery.